rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 ![](/images/usersettings/ssh.png)

-### Ssh parameters (global)
+### Local ssh keys found

+If `on` RsyncUI has found local ssh keys.

+### Set ssh keypath and identityfile

-The user can set a selected ssh keypath and identityfile.
+The user can set a selected ssh keypath and identityfile which applies to all configurations.
 Default values for ssh are `~/.ssh/id_rsa` and portnumber `22`.
-It is not required to set if default values are used.
+It is **not required** to set if default values are used.

 - portnumber, which ssh communicates through
 - keypath + identityfile, user selected if other than default

-If global values are set, this is what the ssh parameter within the rsync command looks like.
+If **global values** are set, this is what the ssh parameter within the rsync command looks like.

 `-e  "ssh -i ~/.ssh_rsyncosx/rsyncosx -p NN"` where: